sourcegraph/handbook/content/departments/talent/process/types_of_interviews.md

 ### Senior People Partner working session

 - Duration: 60-minutes.
 - Our working session is designed to give us more insight into how you'd think about and approach typical scenarios you might be called on to provide support to managers on.
 We've detailed three scenarios for you to walk us through the way you'd think and respond to each scenario.
-For each scenario please walk us though:
+For each scenario please walk us through:
   - How would you approach this situation and why?
 What risks or concerns does each scenario present?
   - Who would you involve, why and how?
   - What feedback would you give the manager concerned?
   - What, if anything, might be changed internally based on this situation arising?
 - We will provide the detailed scenarios via email 24 hours before your scheduled interview.
-- Note you don't need to submit anything (in writing or presentation) ahead of the interview - just structure your thoughts and talk us through it!
+- Note: you don't need to submit anything (in writing or presentation) ahead of the interview - just structure your thoughts and talk us through it!
 We'll ask questions as they come up.

 ## Product